AWegnerGitHub/awegnergithub.github.io-content/pages/about.md

 Slug: about
 Status: published

-I enjoy leading engineering teams to success.
-Success in both a business sense and in an "overcoming a large technical challenge" sense.
+I lead engineering teams to win—both in business outcomes and in conquering complex technical challenges.

-I've held Engineering leadership roles as Vice President of Product Strategic Software at Zayo and Vice President of Software Engineering at
-PacketFabric.
-I was a Fractional CTO at White Square Media and I've been Director of Engineering at both FleetOps/Class8 and at Woven Teams.
+I've scaled teams as VP of Strategic Software at Zayo and VP of Software Engineering at PacketFabric.
+I've served as Fractional CTO at White Square Media and Director of Engineering at FleetOps/Class8 and Woven Teams.
-I've been an Application Lead at Caterpillar and Manager of the residental helpdesk at Northern Illinois University.
-I have built products used around the world.
-I've built, led, grown and mentored teams, systems and, most importantly, engineers from around the globe.
+Earlier in my career, I was an Application Lead at Caterpillar and managed the residential helpdesk at Northern Illinois University.
+I've built products used worldwide and mentored engineers across the globe.

-I have a background in computer science and information security in several industries: Academia, Manufacturing, Transportation and
-Logistics, Telecommunication and Human Resources Information Management.
-I also have experience at various types of companies, ranging from pre-seed, Series A, Series B, and large corporations.
-In short, my background covers a wide swath of areas that want to build high quality engineering teams.

-In my free time, I enjoy board games, video games, and a good hands on project.
-The projects vary depending on the time of year.
-It gets cold in the winter and I do prefer a nice warm climate.
+My experience spans computer science and information security across academia, manufacturing, transportation, logistics, telecommunications, and HR tech.
+I've worked everywhere from pre-seed startups to Fortune 500 corporations—giving me a unique perspective on building high-quality engineering teams at any scale.

+Since 2017, I've served as an elected moderator on Stack Overflow, helping maintain one of the world's largest developer communities.

+When I'm not leading teams or writing code, you'll find me playing board games, diving into video games, or tackling hands-on projects.
+(Preferably in warm weather—winters are cold enough already.)

 ## Who am I?